My Island Jamaica – Visit Jamaica. Enjoy Best Caribbean Island Vacations In JAMAICA

 Is there any wonder why Merritone Music has participated in more than 100 music conference, seminars and events; one of which was presented by the University of the West Indies.

 Finally, join the musical Blake clan and friends while they bring back memories of yesterday and present great hope for music as a universal force for unity.
+This year their family reunion will be in Negril from October 28 to 31, 2022, and you can Register Here for that event.

 Jamaica is not only world renowned for her music, she is also outstanding in the Arts and Dance and other colorful historical attractions